ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/azure-cli.md

 ## Download and Install using pip

-The easiest way to install Azure CLI for Ubuntu on Arm is to use Python pip.
+Another way to install Azure CLI for Ubuntu on Arm is to use Python pip.

 Install Python pip.